sorribas/phantom-render-stream/README.md

     'secure'   : false,
     'expires'  : (new Date()).getTime() + (1000 * 60 * 60)   /* <-- expires in 1 hour */
   }]
-});
+}).pipe(somewhereElse);
 ```

-You probably want to set the `expires` property to something fairly short, as there may not be a guarantee that a pooled phantom process won't
-pick up the cookie for a particular render job, and you may want that session to only be valid for an individual job run.
+That will use that cookie for that particular render job.
+You probably want to set the `expires` property to something fairly short, as there may not be a guarantee that a pooled phantom process won't pick up the cookie for a particular render job, and you may want that session to only be valid for an individual job run.

 ## Extra Dependencies